-Though there are a number of existing skill initiatives, including Industrial Training Institutes (ITIs), Vocational Training Institutes for Women, Advanced Training Institutes run by the Directorate of General Training (DGT) and Basic Training Centres and Related Instructions Centres by private firms or the government.
-Pradhan Mantri Kaushal Vikas Yojana (PMKVY) of the Central Government, training conducted by several ministries and departments such as agriculture, housing and poverty alleviation, women and child development, commerce and industry, Bachelor of Vocation (B.Voc) and Diploma of Vocation (D.Voc) by the Ministry of Human Resource Development, among others, most of them are not up to the mark to deliver what the industry needs.
+There are a number of existing skill initiatives, including Industrial Training Institutes (ITIs), Vocational Training Institutes for Women, Advanced Training Institutes run by the Directorate of General Training (DGT).
+There are also some basic Training Centres and Related Instructions Centres by private firms or the government.
+Pradhan Mantri Kaushal Vikas Yojana (PMKVY) of the Central Government, training conducted by several ministries and departments such as agriculture, housing and poverty alleviation, women and child development, commerce and industry, Bachelor of Vocation (B.Voc) and Diploma of Vocation (D.Voc) by the Ministry of Human Resource Development, among others, it is not what the industry needs.

-When we need to work for industry, we have to get involved with them else there would be a total mismatch of the skills.
+We have to get involved with the industry else there would be a total mismatch of the skills.

 Some of the causes and solutions for them are given below

-We have to standarise the syllabus in all sectors so that there is never a confusion or gap in what people are looking for.
-Only then can the training given be effective and placements shall indeed take place,
+We standardise the syllabus in all sectors so that there is never a confusion or gap in what people are looking for.
+Then the training given is effective and placements shall indeed take place,

 We have a strategy that ensures that industry plays a key role in shaping skill development programmes.
 We know certification of skills training in India needs to be standardised, so that there is quality of delivery and trust among employers.
 We have also included a long-term skill development strategy that accounts for persistent gender gaps in training and labour force participation, as well as youth aspirations and the need for solid basic education.
 Essentially, we have found that to chart a path towards inclusive growth, India must find effective ways of skilling, up-skilling and re-skilling its rising youth population.

 Do also watch DigitalMarketing